cnanders/matlab-moxa-nport-notes/README.md

 3. NPort middlware talks to NPort using system tcpip
 4. NPort talks to serial device using serial (RS-232, RS-484)

-The rest of this docuemnt refers exclusively to operation in TCP Client Mode since
+The rest of this docuemnt refers exclusively to operation in TCP Server Mode since

-# Configuring TCP ServerMode With Web Browser
+# Configuring TCP Server Mode With Web Browser

 In a browser, navigate to the IP of the Moxa.
 In the web-based configuration tool.